Virajanand Dandeesha: Pathshala in Mathura and Dayanand

 Incidentally, at about the same time, Dayanand Saraswati had been wandering all over the country in search of a guru.
 Dayanand came across a monk, Poornashrama Swamy.
 He heard the story of Dayanand`s wanderings and told him, "There is only one man on this earth who can fulfill your desire, and that man is Virajananda Dandeesha.
 He lives in Mathura."
 Thus, in 1860, Dayanand traveled to Mathura to meet Virjanand.
 In their first meeting, Virjanand inquired about his objective and education.
 Upon learning that he had studied 'Kaumudi' and 'Saraswatha', two famous texts on Sanskrit grammar, he asked Dayanand to throw them into the river Yamuna and then come back.

-Dayanand gladly surrendered himself at the feet of the great master.
-Virjanand was a very hard task master and he expected a very high standard of diligence and discipline from his students.
+Dayanand surrendered himself at the feet of the great master.
+Virjanand was a task master and he expected a high standard of diligence and discipline from his students.
 Even though he was blind, he could clear all doubts of his disciples, quoting verbatim passages from scriptures.

-Dayanand underwent a rigorous training under Virjanand.
-As gurudakshina, Virjanand extracted a promise from Dayanand that he would devote his life for the revival of Hinduism.
-He would work to spread "Arsha" literature and knowledge of Vedas in the country.
-With his extraordinary devotion and sense of service, Dayanand soon became his most beloved and also the most renowned disciple.
+Dayanand underwent a rigorous training under Virjanand, whom he promised to devote his life to the revival of Hinduism, and work to spread "Arsha" literature and knowledge of Vedas.